 so...
 'You're not allowed to do that - you're a student'

 or...
 'I have to be there with you because you're a student'

 whereas here it's,

 'Oh we need you to do this, off you go'

 then you come back and go

-'Well this is what I've done,
+'Well this is what I have done,

 is that ok?'